touil-abdelilah/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## What is the official Python coding style and how to check your code with pycodestyle

 The official Python coding style is documented in PEP 8 (Python Enhancement Proposal 8).
 It covers topics such as indentation, naming conventions, line length, and more.
 You can check your code against the PEP 8 style guide using tools like `pycodestyle` (formerly known as `pep8`).
 Simply install `pycodestyle` using pip (`pip install pycodestyle`), and then run it on your Python code to identify style violations and ensure adherence to the official coding standards.

-This README file provides an overview of Python programming, including its history, features, and best practices.
-Whether you're new to Python or a seasoned developer, understanding these concepts will help you write clean, efficient, and maintainable code in Python.